Durant (42), Irving (39) quiet Boston crowd, win 141-126

 Jayson Tatum scored 40 points for the Celtics, following up his 50-point effort in a Game 3 victory.
 But with Jaylen Brown and Kemba Walker out with injuries, Tatum couldn’t save the season on his own.

-Marcus Smart had 16 points and nine for the Celtics, who reached the Eastern Conference finals in three of the previous four seasons.
-This year’s team flirted with a top seed early on and still was in position to host a first-round series well into April before losing 10 of their last 15 games and falling into the play-in game.
+Smart had 16 points and nine assists for the Celtics, who reached the Eastern Conference finals in three of the previous four seasons.

 After dropping the first two games in Brooklyn, the Celtics were hoping their home crowd would help them make a series of it.
 Tatum delivered one win in front of a quarter-capacity crowd on Friday, before the COVID-19 restrictions were lifted as of Saturday.